-- When rounding to a certain number of decimal places, use the next digit to determine whether to round up or not.
+- The instructions will often say to give your answers accurate to 1 or 2 decimal places.
+This is not the same thing as writing down the first 1 or 2 decimal places.
+If the answer is 0.1682315639 and it asks for 2 decimal place accuracy, an answer of 0.16 will be wrong.
+In this course you can round your answers in Canvas to the indicated number of decimal places or type extra decimal places and let the computer round for you.
+In this example, the answers of 0.17, 0.168, or 0.1682 would all be considered accurate to 2 decimal places. - When rounding to a certain number of decimal places, use the next digit to determine whether to round up or not.
 If the next digit is a 5 or larger, then round your digit up.
 If the next digit is a 4 or lower, then leave your digit as it is. - Always carry more decimal places through the intermediate steps than you plan to give in the final answer.
 If you want 2 decimals in the final answer then you should carry at least 3 (preferably more) places until you get to the final answer. - A general rounding rule is to round the final answer to have one more decimal place than the original values.
 It is better to give more decimal places than needed than not enough. - A general rounding rule for proportions is three decimal places, but I like four and if the problem comes out exactly with 6, it's better to go ahead and give all six. - Don't be stingy.
-2/3 is not 0.67, either put it in the calculator as 2/3 or 0.6666666 (a whole lot of sixes).
-Those few decimal places can cause rounding errors later. - If a value cannot be displayed exactly, the calculator rounds the value when it displays it to you.
+2/3 is not 0.67, either put it in the calculator as 2/3 or 0.66666666 (a whole lot of sixes).
+Too few decimal places can cause rounding errors later. - If a value cannot be displayed exactly, the calculator rounds the value when it displays it to you.
 2/3 shows up as 0.6666666667, even though you know the 6 is supposed to repeat forever.
-The calculator can't show repeating decimals, so it rounds the last digit before displaying it.
+The calculator can't show repeating decimals and rounds the last digit shown.